-Palace Of Monserrate: Best Tips For Visiting In 2024
+Palace Of Monserrate: Best Tips For Visiting This Year

 The Palace of Monserrate is one of the many existing palaces in Sintra, a historic town just a few kilometers from Lisbon, Portugal.
 And, although it’s not as visited as the famous National Palace of Pena, Quinta da Regaleira, and National Palace of Sintra, this palace is well worth a visit!